Welcome To The Divide

 freezing remains in accordance with those neoteric Kuru mandates that had just

-been made in response to an emerging outbreak which would later come to constitute
+been made in response to an emerging outbreak that would later come to constitute

-an apocalyptic epidemic in ways which I will chronicle in due time.
-But by some
+an apocalyptic pandemic in ways I will chronicle in due time.
+But by some macabre

-morose miracle, the mortuary’s mutinous employees had decided not to fulfill
+miracle, the mortuary’s mutinous employees had decided not to fulfill all their

 Then, some

-hours after having been interred in that infernal freezer, the sordid sounds of
+hours after I’d been interred in that infernal freezer, the sordid sounds of infant-screams

-feet had slipped and slid all over the soaking wet floor, sending her heaping
+ears.
+Her feet slipped and slid all over the soaking wet floor, sending her

 This

-jumbled janitor had managed to make it as far as the foot of the elevator
+jumbled janitor managed to make it as far as the foot of the elevator before finally

-before she’d finally fainted at the sight of its doors yawning open to deliver
+fainting at the sight of its doors dilating open to deliver the hospital’s blood-soaked

 A mere

-her own most mournful miscarriage.
-After having been informed of her infant’s
+suffered her own mournful miscarriage.
+After being informed of her infant’s

 instant and inconceivable fate, she’d stubbornly insisted on delivering her